-The Chinese regime plays a shrewd game when it comes to obtaining trade secrets from American companies.
+The Chinese regime plays a shrewd game when it comes to obtaining American trade secrets from American companies.
 In fact, one of the factors that triggered the trade war is the theft of American IP (intellectual property) by China-based groups.
 With the newly signed trade deal, Beijing will have to change its approach over the entire issue.

 Obtaining American trade secrets